 Oil market dynamics

-In related news, according to Baker Hughes, Inc., the U.S. added 10 oil rigs last week, bringing the total to 869.
-Currently, there are 101 more active rigs this year than last year at this time.
+In related news, Baker Hughes, Inc. reported that the U.S. gained eight oil rigs last week, bringing the total to 869.
+When compared to last year at this time, there are 126 more rigs now than in 2017.

 Motorists can find current gas prices along their route with the free AAA Mobile app for iPhone, iPad and Android.
 The app can also be used to map a route, find discounts, book a hotel and access AAA roadside assistance.
 Learn more at AAA.com/mobile.|